leandrodasler/vtextitantools/docs/README.md

 This repository has a [GitHub Actions workflow](../.github/workflows/publish-deploy-and-install.yml) that publishes, deploys and installs this theme to the account indicated in the manifest.json vendor on push release tag after a `vtex release {patch|minor|major} stable` command runs.

-For workflow to work, it's necessary to create an [application key](https://help.vtex.com/pt/tutorial/chaves-de-aplicacao--2iffYzlvvz4BDMr6WGUtet) for your account.
+For workflow to work, it's necessary to create an [application key](https://help.vtex.com/pt/tutorial/chaves-de-aplicacao--2iffYzlvvz4BDMr6WGUtet) with publish, install and deploy app permissions for your account.

 Then, create the following secrets in your [Github repository secrets](https://docs.github.com/pt/actions/security-guides/using-secrets-in-github-actions) with respectively values of created application key and token: